fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 #### Late Days
-Since students will need to present their projects to the class, it is very important that they are finished by the deadlines, otherwise it will be difficult to schedule new presentation slots.
+Since students will need to present their projects to the class, it is very important that they are submitted by the deadlines, otherwise it will be difficult to schedule new presentation slots.
+If you are unable to complete a project by the deadline, a documented compelling excuse (such as illness, hospitalization) is required.

 ***